*Vajrasana is closed until at least April 20th*

-A retreat is a chance to get away from the noise and complexity of modern life in order to deepen your experience of yourself and of the world around you.
-Below is an outline of the programme that our retreats follow.
-Please bear in mind it can vary, but will follow this rough structure:
+A Buddhist retreat is a chance to get away from the noise and complexity of modern life, to live communally and to deepen your experience of yourself and of the world around you.

 Do you need to be a Buddhist?

 You don’t need to consider yourself a Buddhist to participate.